veerbia/StudySessionApp/README.md

 sessions, including factors such as their length, efficiency, and time, in order to consistently keep track of our study habits.
-The study habits that we build in the early years of university form the basis of how we learn for the rest of our lives, and thus, we should see that the foundation is built strong through rigorous tracking of key metrics, resources for posterity and optimize our time accordingly.
+The study habits that we build in the early years of university form the basis of how we learn for the rest of our lives, and thus, we should see that the foundation is built strong through rigorous tracking of key metrics, along with documented resources for posterity in order to optimize our time accordingly.

 I want to create software that will allow me and my university classmates to document each one of their study sessions and keep a log of all of their sessions with key information about each one.